cloudevents/spec/GOVERNANCE.md

 ## Membership

-There are three categories of project membership: 1 - Member.
-This is anyone who participates in the group's activities in any of our communication channels (email, github issues/PRs, meetings, etc.).
+There are three categories of project membership:

+1. **Member.** This is anyone who participates in the group's activities in any of our communication channels (email, github issues/PRs, meetings, etc.).
 No formal registration process is needed.

-2 - Voting Member.
-See the (Voting)[#voting]section below for more information on how the list of Voting Members are determined.
+2. **Voting Member.** See the (Voting)[#voting]section below for more information on how the list of Voting Members are determined.
 During the normal operations of the group, Voting Members and Members are the same with respect to influence over the groups actions.
 The rights associated with being a Voting Member only apply in the event of a formal vote being taken.

-3 - Admin.
-Admins are Members of the group but have the ability to perform administrative actions on behalf of the group.
+3. **Admin.** Admins are Members of the group but have the ability to perform administrative actions on behalf of the group.
 For example, manage the website, github repos and moderate the meetings.
 Their actions should be done with the knowledge and consent of the group.
 They also have the ability to merge/close PRs, but only per the group's approval.
 See the [OWNERS](OWNERS) file for the current list of Admins.

 ## PRs